Transactions and fees on your invoice

-The only time you really need to be aware of this is if you're planning to remove an app.
+The only time you need to be aware of when you are billed for apps is if you're planning to remove an app.
 If you see charges for an app that you recently removed, then it's probably because you removed it partway through its billing cycle.
 Recurring app charges are generated on installation and then on the first day of an app's billing cycle.
 A charge will appear on the invoice even if you removed an app only a day or two after installation:

-Occasionally, app billing cycles can overlap, which results in two app charges appearing on a single invoice.
+Occasionally, app billing cycles can overlap.
+Overlapping app billing cycles cause two app charges to appear on a single invoice.
 The invoice will show the app billing cycle dates, so you should be able to verify that the charges apply to two different billing cycles.

-Shopify is a Canadian company operating in Canada with a presence in the following US states:
+Shopify is a Canadian company operating in Canada with a presence in the following US states and districts: